apache/celeborn-website/docs/community/committer.md

 - Code - discussion goes nowhere without code

 Apache Celeborn community strives to be meritocratic.
 Thus, once someone has contributed sufficiently to any area of CoPDoC they can be a candidate for committer-ship and at last voted in as a Celeborn committer.
-Being an Apache Celeborn committer does not necessarily me
+Being an Apache Celeborn committer does not necessarily mean you must commit code with your commit privilege to the codebase; it means you are committed to the Celeborn project and are productively contributing to our community’s success.

-## Committer requirements:
+## Committer requirements
 There are no strict rules for becoming a committer or PPMC member.
 Candidates for new committers are typically people that are active contributors and community members.
 Anyway, if the rules can be clarified a little bit, it can somehow clear the doubts in the minds of contributors and make the community more transparent, reasonable, and fair.

 #### Continuous contributions
 Committer candidates should have a decent amount of continuous engagements and contributions (fixing bugs, adding new features, writing documentation, maintaining issues boards, code review, or answering community questions) to Celeborn either by contributing to the codebase of the main website or Celeborn’s GitHub repositories.

-- +3 months with light activity and engagement.
+- +3 months with light activity and engagement
-- +2 months of medium activity and engagement.
+- +2 months of medium activity and engagement
-- +1 month with solid activity and engagement.
+- +1 month with solid activity and engagement

 #### Quality of contributions
 - A solid general understanding of the project
-- Well tested, well-designed, following Apache Celeborn coding standards, and simple patches.
+- Well tested, well-designed, following Apache Celeborn coding standards, and simple patches
-- Well-organized and detailed user-oriented documentation.
+- Well-organized and detailed user-oriented documentation

 #### Community involvement
-- Be active, courteous, and respectful on the dev mailing list and help mentor newer contributors and users.
+- Be active, courteous, and respectful on the dev mailing list and help mentor newer contributors and users
 - Be active, courteous, and respectful on the issue tracker for project maintenance
 - Be active, courteous, and respectful for pull requests reviewing
 - Be involved in the design road map discussions with a professional and diplomatic approach even if there is a disagreement